• Skip to primary navigation

 Ingredients

-• 15 large strawberries soft, juicy ones are best
+• 15 large strawberries (soft, juicy ones are best)

-• 6 slices fresh bread soft on the inside, crusty on the outside
+• 6 slices fresh bread (soft on the inside, crusty on the outside)

-• 1 tbsp butter unsalted
+• 1 tablespoon butter (unsalted)

-• 1 dessert spoonful castor sugar
+• 1 dessert spoon caster sugar

-• black pepper crushed
+• black pepper (crushed)

 Instructions